siobhanlgorman/favoureats/README.md

 ### Unresolved Bugs

-## Gitpod Forking and Cloning
-# Deployment
+## Deployment

 ## Heroku
+#### Creating the inital Django app
-1. First follow these steps to create your app:
+* First follow these steps to create your app: add to local deployment section: here
 * Install Django and gunicorn: `pip3 install django gunicorn`
-* Install supporting database libraries dj_database_url and psycopg2 liibrary: `pip3 install dj_database_url psycopg2`
+* Install supporting database libraries dj_database_url and psycopg2 library: `pip3 install dj_database_url psycopg2`
-* Install Cloudinary libraries to manage photos: in the terminal window type `pip3 install dj-3-cloudinary-storage`
+* Install Cloudinary libraries to manage photos: in the terminal window type `pip3 install dj-3-cloudinary-storage` to here

 * Create file for requirements: in the terminal window type `pip freeze --local > requirements.txt`
-* Create project: in the terminal window type `django-admiin startproject project_name .`
+* Create project: in the terminal window type `django-admin startproject project_name .`
 * Create app: in the terminal window type `python3 manage.py startapp app_name`
 * Add app to list of `installed apps` in settings.py file: `'app_name'`
 * Migrate changes: in the terminal window type `python3 manage.py migrate`
 * Run the server to test if the app is installed: in the terminal window type `python3 manage.py runserver`
 * If the app has been installed correctly the window will display `The install worked successfully!
 Congratulations!`

-2. Create your Heroku app
+#### Create your Heroku app
 * Navigate to the Heroku website
 * In the Heroku browser window, create an account by entering your email address and a password
 * Activate the account through the authentication email sent to your email account